-- Ship

-- Submarine

-- Train

-- Boxcar

-- Caboose

-- Snowmobile

-- Automobile (See 2.2.12.)
+- Utility Vehicle (See 2.2.11)

-- Bus (See 2.2.10.)
+- Bus (See 2.2.10)

-- Truck (See 2.2.13-2.2.26.)
+- Truck (See 2.2.13-2.2.26)

-- Trailer (See 2.2.15.)
+- Trailer (See 2.2.15)

-- Semitrailer (See 2.2.17.)
+- Semitrailer (See 2.2.17)

-- Motorcycle (See 2.2.9.)
+- Motorcycle (See 2.2.9)

 - Bicycle

-- Moped (See 2.2.9.4.)
+- Moped (See 2.2.9.4)

-- And others

-- Devices not designed primarily for moving persons or property, such as construction machinery, farm or industrial machinery, snow plows, army tanks, etc. - Devices which do not move from one place to another, such as pipelines, elevators, escalators, ski lifts, conveyor belt systems, etc. - Weapons, such as guns, torpedoes, etc. - Devices used primarily within buildings and their premises, such as fork lifts in factories or lumber yards, motorized baggage trucks in railroad stations, etc. - Human-powered nonmotorized devices not propelled by pedalling, such as skis, scooters, roller skates, baby carriages, etc.
+- Devices not designed primarily for moving persons or property for transportation purposes, such as construction machinery, farm or industrial machinery, army tanks, etc. - Devices which do not move from one place to another, such as pipelines, elevators, escalators, ski lifts, conveyor belt systems, etc. - Weapons, such as guns, torpedoes, etc. - Devices used primarily within buildings and their premises, such as fork lifts in factories or lumber yards, motorized baggage trucks in railroad stations, etc. - Human-powered, non-motorized devices not propelled by pedaling, such as skis, scooters, roller skates, baby carriages, etc. - Personal conveyances

 2.1.4 transport vehicle: A transport vehicle consists of one or more devices or animals and their load.
-Such devices or animals must include at least one of the following:
+Such devices or animals shall include at least one of the following:

-1) a transport device, or a unit made up of connected transport devices, while idle or in use for moving persons or property from one place to another,

-2) an animal or team of animals while in use for moving persons or property other than the animal or team itself from one place to another, or 3) a movable device such as construction, farm, or industrial machinery outside the confines of a building and its premises while in use for moving persons, the device itself, or other property from one place to another.
+- 1.)
+A transport device, or a unit, made up of connected transport devices, while idle or in use, for moving persons or property from one place to another, - 2.)
+An animal or team of animals while in use for moving person or property other than the animal or team itself from one place to another, or - 3.)
+A movable device such as construction, farm or industrial machinery outside the confines of a building and its premises while in use for moving persons, the device itself, or other property from one place to another.